ERC grant COQCOoN of Valentina Parigi –( 2019-2025)

 Federico Centrone, Frederic Grosshans, and Valentina Parigi Cost and routing of continuous-variable quantum networks, Phys.
 Rev. A 108, 042615 (2023) , or arXiv 2108.08176

-F. Sansavini and V. Parigi, Continuous Variables Graph States Shaped as Complex Networks: Optimization and Manipulation, Entropy 22, 26 (2020) Our graphs are built from a fixed number of (finitely) squeezed modes and linear optics transformations, which are optimize to give the best nullifiers.
-We found that DENSER and LESS RANDOM graphs give the best results!
+F. Sansavini and V. Parigi, Continuous Variables Graph States Shaped as Complex Networks: Optimization and Manipulation, Entropy 22, 26 (2020)

-Quantum optical reservoir computing
+Quantum reservoir computing in CV systems

 Simulation of structured quantum environment